Anne-pier Voyer, Ph.D.

 Dr. Voyer’s research interests include the social competence of children and adolescents with cerebral palsy and the psychological impact of food allergy on children, adolescents and their families.
 During her graduate training, Dr. Voyer completed a research internship on the latter topic at the University of Derby, United Kingdom, under the supervision of Dr. Rebecca Knibb.
 She later developed a training program for health professionals who have to deal with different psychological aspects related to the management of food allergy and collaborated on publications for Allergies Québec.

 Dr. Voyer is fluent in both English and French and can provide services in either language.

-Lieberman, Melissa, Houser, Melissa, Voyer, Anne-Pier and Katzman, Debra (In preparation), A
+Lieberman, Melissa, Houser, Melissa, Voyer, Anne-Pier and Katzman, Debra (accepted for publication), A

 comparative study of ARFID and anorexia in children under 13 in a tertiary care setting.

 Voyer, Anne-Pier, Nadeau, Line and Tessier, Réjean (2018), Social dominance in children with cerebral palsy during a problem-solving task with peers, Disability and Rehabilitation, 40 (19), 2288-2292.

 Voyer, Anne-Pier, Tessier, Réjean and Nadeau, Line (2017), Sociometric status and the attribution of intentions in a sample of adolescents with cerebral palsy, Disability and Rehabilitation, 39 (5), 477-482.